-White paper vs. case study vs. ebook: What’s the difference?
+White papers, case studies, and ebooks: What’s the difference?

-The importance of this story is that content creation and marketing experts must be familiar with, and understand when to use, different content formats.
-However, much like what happened to my client, trying to figure out when to use white papers, case studies and ebooks can be confusing.
+The importance of this story is that brands must be familiar with and understand when to use different content formats.
+However, trying to figure out when to use white papers vs. case studies vs. ebooks can be confusing.